Sadika1212/Image-Caption-Generator/README.md

 ## About Dataset

 This dataset consisting of 8,000 images that are each paired with five different captions which provide clear descriptions of the salient entities and events.
 Download the dataset from here https://www.kaggle.com/datasets/adityajn105/flickr8k.
+Then place it inside the "Flicker8k_Dataset" folder

 ## To run this project please follow this steps: